🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Emotional and physical stress can affect the functioning of the hypothalamus, the part of the brain that regulates the hormones responsible for the menstrual cycle.
 High levels of stress can therefore cause delays.
 Situations that increase stress levels include:

-To alleviate this potential cause, we recommend stress management techniques such as meditation, yoga or regular physical activity.
+To alleviate this potential cause, it is advisable to practise stress management techniques such as meditation, yoga or regular physical activity.

 Weight fluctuations: influence on hormones